Esthetics/Facial Specialist

 Each student is required to adhere to the dress code policy set by the LSCPA Cosmetology Program and the Texas Department of Licensing & Regulation.

-Every student must be in uniform BEFORE clocking in and remain in uniform at all times.
+Every student must be in uniform BEFORE clocking in and remain in uniform until clocking out.

 Dress code requirements are as follows: